 Mike is now serving as the Graduate Program Director for Salve Regina University's online criminal justice and cybersecurity program.
 He teaches graduate level criminal justice courses, advises students and is responsible for the overall content and quality of this program.
 His teaching at Salve is focused on leadership and culture.

-In addition to his work at Salve Regina, Mike’s current consulting work includes serving as an expert regarding police use of force incidents and internal investigations, serving on the Springfield Compliance Evaluator team, and policy development for the Commonwealth of Massachusetts.
+In addition to his work at Salve Regina, Mike’s current consulting work includes serving as an expert regarding police use of force incidents, internal investigations, and policy, and serving on the Springfield Compliance Evaluator team.

 Mike earned two Bachelor of Science Degrees from the University of Washington and a Master of Science Degree from the University of Southern California.